NBA Rumors: OKC Thunder Could Trade Chris Paul To Mavericks For Tim Hardaway Jr. And Courtney Lee

 — Brett Dawson (@BDawsonWrites) August 16, 2019

-Pairing Chris Paul with Luka Doncic and Kristaps Porzingis would help the Mavericks become a more competitive team in the deep Western Conference next season.
+Pairing Paul with Luka Doncic and Kristaps Porzingis would help the Mavericks become a more competitive team in the deep Western Conference next season.
 Paul may already be on the downside of his NBA career, but he remains as an incredible playmaker and reliable contributor on the offensive end of the floor.
 Last season, the 34-year-old point guard averaged 15.6 points, 8.2 assists, and 2.0 steals while shooting 41.9 percent from the field and 35.8 percent from beyond the arc.
-Those numbers are expected to improve now that Paul has finally moved out of the shadow of James Harden.
+Those numbers are expected to improve now that Paul has finally moved away of the shadow of James Harden.

 Meanwhile, for the Thunder, the deal is only about getting Chris Paul’s lucrative contract off their books.
 Courtney Lee will be entering the final year of his contract, while Tim Hardaway Jr. is set to become an unrestricted free agent in the summer of 2021.
-With all the trade assets they got from trading Russell Westbrook, Paul George, and Jerami Grant, the Thunder definitely won’t mind sacrificing future draft picks to unload Paul to the Mavericks.
+With all the trade assets they got from trading Russell Westbrook, Paul George, and Jerami Grant, the Thunder likely won’t mind sacrificing future draft picks to unload Paul to the Mavericks.